gragra33/MvvmSampleBlazor/readme.md

 The `MvvmSample.Core` project remains mostly unchanged, I've added base classes to the ViewModels to enable Blazor binding updates.

 So, as an example, the `SamplePageViewModel` was changed from:

 ```csharp
 public class MyPageViewModel : ObservableObject
 {
     // code goes here
 }
 ```

 to:

 ```csharp
 public class MyPageViewModel : ViewModelBase
 {
     // code goes here
 }
 ```

 The `ViewModelBase` wraps the `ObservableObject` class.
-No other chages required.
+No other changes required.

 For the Xamarin Pages, wiring up the `DataContext` is done with:

 ```csharp
 BindingContext = Ioc.Default.GetRequiredService<MyPageViewModel>();
 ```

 With [Blazing.MVVM](https://github.com/gragra33/Blazing.Mvvm), it is simply:

 ```html
 @inherits MvvmComponentBase<MyPageViewModel>
 ```